 Step 3: Merchant Receives a Certificate

-The merchant who wants to accept certain brands of a credit card must process a digital certificate for trustworthiness.
+The merchant who wants to accept certain credit card brands must process a digital certificate for trustworthiness.

 Step 4: Customer Place an Order

-It is a shopping cart process, where customers borrowed an item from the available list, can search the specific item according to requirements, and place the order.
-Once the customer places the orders, the merchant in return sends the details of the order such as a list of items selected, their quantity and price, total bill, etc to maintain a record of order at the customer site.
+It is a shopping cart process where customers borrow an item from the available list, search for the specific item according to requirements, and place the order.
+Once the customer places the orders, the merchant, in return, sends the details of the order, such as a list of items selected, their quantity and price, total bill, etc., to maintain a record of the order at the customer site.

 Step 5: Merchant is Verified

-Merchant also sends a digital certificate to the customer to ensues the customers that he or she is dealing with an authorized or valid merchant.
+Merchant also sends a digital certificate to the customer to ensure the customers that they are dealing with an authorized or valid merchant.